Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Blue Devils covered the spread in their only game when favored by 16 points or more.

-- Duke's games this year have gone over the total in two out of three opportunities (66.7%).
+- Duke's games this year have hit the over on two of three set point totals (66.7%).

-- Duke is 1-1 against the spread and 1-1 overall when the team amasses more than 433.0 yards.
+- Duke is 1-1 against the spread and 1-1 overall when the team totals over 433.0 yards.

-- This year, the Blue Devils have turned the ball over five times, two more than the Jayhawks' takeaways (3).
+- The Blue Devils have turned the ball over five times this season, two more turnovers than the Jayhawks have forced (3).

 - Find the latest spread and moneyline odds for Duke at SISportsbook.